 You have a choice of routes through the Country Park.
-The first climbs steeply up the side of Happy Valley and takes you past a strange tower, Broadwood's Folly; the second is a steady climb up the open spur of Juniper Top, as in the latest version of Walk 1–49.
+The first climbs steeply up the side of the valley and goes past a strange tower, Broadwood's Folly; the second is a steady climb up the open spur of Juniper Top, as in the latest version of Walk 1–49.

-Go through the car park and continue on the main track along Juniper Bottom.
-In 250m ignore a footpath pointing right (with a stile on the left), but 50m further on veer right onto an unsigned grassy path leading up the right-hand side of an open area where the scrub has been cleared away.
-Halfway up there is a flight of steps cut into the side of the valley.
-At the top of these, continue uphill on the path into a more wooded area.
+Take the main track along Juniper Bottom from the back of the car park.
+In 250m ignore a footpath pointing right (with a stile on the left), but 50m further on veer right onto an unsigned path leading steeply up the right-hand side of an open area, with a flight of steps cut into the grassy bank for part of the way.
+At the top go through a gate into a more wooded area.

-At a T-junction, turn right and follow the path as it curves back round to the left.
-Keep ahead at the next path junction (where a path joins from the right), then fork right immediately afterwards.
-In a further 100m you come to the strange sight of a round flint Tower9.
+After a short final climb turn right at a T-junction and follow the path round to the left.
+Immediately after a path joins from the right, fork right at a Y-junction.
+In 100m you come to a round flint tower, Broadwood's Folly9.

-Go through the car park and continue briefly on the main track along Juniper Bottom.
-In 30m, by a NT donation cairn, bear left through a wooden gate to the left of a fieldgate.
+Take the main track from the back of the car park but in just 30m (by a NT donation cairn) bear left through a wooden gate to the left of a fieldgate.
 Go uphill on this path, which soon opens out into a broad grassy area with increasingly fine views behind you as you climb.